Sinner Wins Shanghai Masters To Deny Djokovic 100th Career Title - UrduPoint

 Facing off before an impassioned crowd, neither player blinked in the first set, unable to break the other's serve.

-In the tiebreak Sinner quickly took control, breaking Djokovic's serve on the first point and going 5-1 up.
+Sinner quickly took control in the tiebreak, breaking Djokovic's serve on the first point and going 5-1 up.

 The Serb steadied himself but then netted a volley to bring up set point at 6-3.